 The original temple, called Rengeō-in, was built in 1164 at the request of the retired emperor Go-shirakawa.
 After it burnt to the ground in 1249, a faithful copy was constructed in 1266.

-There are an awful lot of arms, but if you are picky and think the 1000-armed statues don’t have the required number, you should remember to calculate according to the nifty Buddhist mathematical formula, which holds that 40 arms are the equivalent of 1000 because each saves 25 worlds.
+If you look closely, you might notice that the supposedly 1000-armed statues don’t have the required number.
+Just keep in mind that a nifty Buddhist mathematical formula holds that 40 arms are the equivalent of 1000 because each saves 25 worlds.

 At the back of the hall are 28 guardian statues in a variety of expressive poses.
 The gallery at the western side of the hall is famous for the annual Tōshiya festival , held on 15 January, when archers shoot arrows along the length of the hall.
 The ceremony dates from the Edo period, when an annual contest was held to see how many arrows could be shot from the southern to northern end in 24 hours.
 The all-time record was set in 1686, when an archer successfully landed more than 8000 arrows at the northern end.